All Episodes

 Because the thinking about it doesn't help.

-So you just say, get out, get out every time you need to.
+So you just say, get out, get out, every time you need to.

-The wanting versus deciding, and then the get out, so you're not obsessing about it before it happens.
+So there's two reframes: the wanting versus deciding, and then the get out, so you're not obsessing about it before it happens.

 How does gravity manifest at the quantum level?